Cicero: Early political career

 Cicero grew up in a time of civil unrest and war.
 Sulla's victory in the first of a series of civil wars led to a new constitutional framework that undermined libertas (liberty), the fundamental value of the Roman Republic.
 Nonetheless, Sulla's reforms strengthened the position of the equestrian class, contributing to that class's growing political power.
 Cicero was both an Italian eques and a novus homo, but more importantly he was a Roman constitutionalist.
 His social class and loyalty to the Republic ensured that he would "command the support and confidence of the people as well as the Italian middle classes".
-The optimates faction never truly accepted Cicero, and this undermined his efforts to reform the Republic while preserving the constitution.
-Nevertheless, he successfully ascended the cursus honorum, holding each magistracy at or near the youngest possible age: quaestor in 75 BC (age 30), aedile in 69 BC (age 36), and praetor in 66 BC (age 39), when he served as president of the "Reclamation" (or extortion) Court.
+He successfully ascended the cursus honorum, holding each magistracy at or near the youngest possible age: quaestor in 75 BC (age 30), aedile in 69 BC (age 36), and praetor in 66 BC (age 39), when he served as president of the extortion court.
 He was then elected consul at age 42.

 Consulship

-Cicero, seizing the opportunity offered by optimate fear of reform, was elected consul for the year 63 BC; he was elected with the support of every unit of the centuriate assembly, rival members of the post-Sullan establishment, and the leaders of municipalities throughout post–Social War Italy.
+Cicero, seizing the opportunity offered by optimate fear of reform, was elected consul for the year 63 BC; he was elected with the support of every unit of the centuriate assembly, rival members of the post-Sullan establishment, and the leaders of municipalities throughout post-Social War Italy.
 His co-consul for the year, Gaius Antonius Hybrida, played a minor role.

 He began his consular year by opposing a land bill proposed by a plebeian tribune which would have appointed commissioners with semi-permanent authority over land reform.
 Cicero was also active in the courts, defending Gaius Rabirius from accusations of participating in the unlawful killing of plebeian tribune Lucius Appuleius Saturninus in 100 BC.
 The prosecution occurred before the comita centuriata and threatened to reopen conflict between the Marian and Sullan factions at Rome.
 Cicero defended the use of force as being authorised by a senatus consultum ultimum, which would prove similar to his own use of force under such conditions.